ZubairAlMamun2/ZubairAlMamun2/README.md

 **Frontend Developer | Web Developer**

 ## About Me
-Hi, I'm Zubair Al Mamun, a passionate web developer primarily use MERN stack technologi for building websites.
+Hi, I'm Zubair Al Mamun, a passionate web developer primarily use MERN stack technology for building websites.
 I love crafting user-friendly, responsive, and high-performance web applications.
 I am also a fast learner and passionate about implementing and launching new projects and ideas.

 ## 🚀 Current Activities
 - 🌍 Exploring Next.js for better server-side rendering and SEO optimization.